ember-learn/handbook/github-workflow.md

 Admins should not use their ability to merge without reviews unless the following circumstances arise:

-1. It's an emergency hotfix (something is quite broken, like not rendering at all, and the person has high confidence in their fix).
+1. It's an emergency hotfix: something is quite broken, like not rendering at all, and the person has high confidence in their fix.
 Hotfixes should be announced in the core team channel.
 2. It's part of normal, documented deployment process of code that has been previously reviewed.
 An example is tagging and versioning.
 These should